Frost-group/pathintegraldynamics/JuliaPathIntegralMethods/README.md

 - [ ] Reimplement a Tully model.

+- [x] Compare QuAPI with SMatPI + QuAPI from PathSum (Matches most when kmax = 1 in QuantumDynamics ; Is PathSum SMatPI + QuAPI non-Markovian??)

+- [ ] Compare BlipSum with SMatPI + BlipSum from PathSum

 - [ ] Compare QuAPI + TTM and BlipSum + TTM with QuAPI + SMatPI and BlipSum+ SMatPI for same system.
 (TTM too slow)

 - [ ] Photosynthesis PS-2 systems.